ToPa451/PillPal/README.md

 ## Data Security and Repair

 Pill★Pal validates settings and stored profile, medication, cycle, and slot data before use.
-If a corrupted or partially migrated store is detected at startup, the integration first saves its unmodified contents separately under a quarantine ID.
+If a corrupted store is detected at startup, the integration first saves its unmodified contents separately under a quarantine ID.
 Only if this backup succeeds is a controlled, repaired state saved as the live store.
 The dashboard and person-specific log will subsequently indicate the quarantine.
-Supported older schemas receive a documented migration timestamp.
 A newer schema that is not supported by this version will be quarantined, but neither downgraded nor overwritten.
 Unknown store, profile, medication, and runtime fields are not silently imported.

-The former `dashboard_path` and old output helpers for due status and daily completion are no longer active configuration.
-Upgrading to data schema 9 cleanly removes existing legacy values without triggering a quarantine or configuration error.
 Notifications use the internal dashboard path registered by the integration.

 A temporarily missing or incomplete Home Assistant person state deletes neither the profile nor the user link; complete subsequent events update the name and link.
 Listeners and background tasks are bound to their respective load cycle, ensuring that old callbacks execute no further changes after a reload or shutdown.